+Curiouser and curiouser!
 Like the smile in the painting of the Mona Lisa, the Cheshire Cat's grin is one of the most enduring of smile imagery in literature!
 One of a series of Alice in Wonderland tartans, the Cheshire Cat tartan takes its colour and geometric inspiration from vintage book illustrations of this striped character who appears in the story to converse with Alice only to then fade away to just a toothy and distinctive mischievous grin.
-The cat sometimes raises philosophical points that annoy or baffle Alice; but appears to cheer her when it appears suddenly at the Queen of Hearts' croquet field; and when sentenced to death, baffles everyone by having made its head appear without its body, sparking a debate between the executioner and the King and Queen of Hearts about whether a disembodied head can indeed be beheaded! ♥️ ♠️ 🐱 ♦️ ♣️
+The cat sometimes raises philosophical points that annoy or baffle Alice, but provides a welcome distraction on the Queen of Hearts' croquet field, when having been sentenced to death on spurious charges, confounds the royal court by making its head appear without its body, sparking a debate between the executioner and the King and Queen of Hearts about whether a disembodied head can indeed be beheaded! ♥️ ♠️ 🐱 ♦️ ♣️

 RIDDLE: What kind of a cat can grin?